USAJOBS/help-center/how-to/application/status.md

 We will permanently remove all applications (active and archived) 36 months after the closing date, regardless of the application status.
 We recommend printing the announcements for which you have applied if you wish to keep a record of them beyond the 36-month period.

-## How to filter applications
+## How to find and filter applications

-You can filter your active and archived job applications by status—this is the status the hiring agency reports to USAJOBS.
+You can find and filter your active and archived job applications by status—this is the status the hiring agency reports to USAJOBS.

+### Filtering

 1. Choose either your **Active** or **Archived** application list.
-2. Click **Filter by Application Status**.
+2. Click **Find &amp; filter applications**.
 3. Select at least one of the status checkboxes.
 You can select more than one status at a time.
 4. Review your applications list – the applications will automatically filter based on your selection.

 * The number next to each status tells you how many of your applications have that status.
 * A brief description of each status appears if you place your cursor on top of the status (For example, place your cursor on top of Received to reveal the description).

+### Finding

+1. Choose either your **Active** or **Archived** application list.
+2. Click **Find &amp; filter applications**.
+3. Enter a job title, agency or job announcement number into the search field and click the search icon or press return.
+4. Review your applications list.

 ## Have questions about your status?